 What Is Iron Deficiency Anemia?

 Iron deficiency anemia occurs when the baby has insufficient dietary iron intake, leading to an inadequate formation of hemoglobin protein.
 The protein contains iron atoms, which bind to oxygen in the lungs and carry it to different body cells.
-Poor levels of the protein slow the production of RBCs causing iron deficiency anemia, which is the leading cause of babies and older infants.
+Poor levels of the protein slow the production of RBCs causing iron deficiency anemia, which is the leading cause of anemia in babies and older infants.

 What Causes Iron Deficiency In Babies?